-Better B2B marketing requires better B2B marketing research.
+Great B2B marketing requires great B2B marketing research.
 Nielsen has the solutions that integrate and contextualize precise, relevant B2B marketing data into your strategies in order to increase your knowledge, competitiveness, and profitability.

 In today’s marketplace, it takes more than good technology, products, or competitive pricing to be successful.
 Nielsen offers a suite of seamless B2B marketing tools that enable companies to identify, segment, quantify, locate, and focus on their most important customers and prospects.

-Nielsen works with a variety of third-party data sources to obtain databases with detailed business information – from data about U.S. companies to shipping centers and bank branches.
+Nielsen works with a variety of third-party data sources to obtain databases with detailed business information – from data about U.S. companies to shopping centers and bank branches.

 As a final step, the business information is summarized at various levels of geography to provide counts of businesses by type for any market area.
 Business data is delivered to customers via standard reports, point-level and geographic summary data sets (often via Nielsen software platforms), and/or as a business list for use in direct marketing.